matt-harvey/dailycashmanager/user_guide/Reconciliations.rst

   else just continue browsing or working in DailyCashManager as you see fit.
-If the *Reconciled balance* is not equal to the closing balance on your bank statement, then double check that the transactions you ticked match the ones you marked as reconciled in the *Reconciliations* list - if they are equal, then the amounts should match.
+If the *Reconciled balance* is not equal to the closing balance on your bank statement, then double check that the transactions you ticked match the ones you marked as reconciled in the *Reconciliations* list - once they are equal, the amounts should match.

 .. references
 .. _`simple approach`: Reconciliations.html#simple-approach